 Maura joined the Cambia Grove team in April 2017.
 She brings with her a diverse set of allies looking to transform health care.
 Her previous government roles built her network to include a range of sectors including the life sciences, global health, energy, ICT and natural resources.

-Maura passionately believes Cascadia can be a shining example of what is possible in health care through collaboration.
+Maura passionately believes our region can be a shining example of what is possible in health care through collaboration.
 Her current role as Executive Director builds on her previous leadership roles in advancing the conversation towards constructive change.

 As Governor Inslee’s Life Science and Global Health Sector Lead, Maura led strategic initiatives to put our region back on the map—from recruiting the 17th Annual NIH SBIR/STTR Conference to Washington for the first time in conference history, to working with startups to connect them to vital resources that will help them grow and thrive in the Northwest.